 Getting Ready for the Life Insurance Medical Exam

 There are several steps you can take to prepare in the weeks and days leading up to your medical exam.
-The nonprofit Life Happens offers 10 tips for taking your medical exam, which include drinking lots of water and eating a healthy diet before exam day.
+A good place to start is to drink lots of water and eat a healthy diet before exam day.

 Cost of a Life Insurance Medical Exam